do-your-own-seo/do-your-own-seo.github.io/README.md

 **NB!** URL (for non-Latin languages) or TITLE is required, other variables are optional.
 See the hints in the Rakefile.

-By default, the post will be hidden from view.
+By default, the post will be hidden.
 If you prefer to publish it immediately, please add `public=y` to the rake task.

 ---
 ### Create a draft in /\_drafts or /lang/\_drafts